 - Paint cans must be dried, flattened and lidless.

-- Residents are responsible for removing all solid waste receptacles and uncollected solid waste from the street by 6 a.m. the day after collection.
+- Residents must remove all solid waste receptacles and uncollected solid waste from the street by 6 a.m. the day after collection.

 Delivery or repair